William McFarlane (1890s footballer)

-William McFarlane was a footballer who played at inside-right for Burslem Port Vale in 1893.
+William McFarlane was a footballer who played inside-right for Burslem Port Vale in 1893.

 Career

 McFarlane joined Second Division side Burslem Port Vale in January 1893, making his debut in a 3–0 defeat at Walsall Town Swifts on 18 February that year.
 He made a further three appearances at the Athletic Ground, before being released at the end of the season.